Online Blackjack Strategies

 If the dealer shows an ace, casinos provide insurance as an option to the player.
 While insurance policies will give you 3:2 odds on blackjacks (which sounds more tempting than it really is), you are likely to lose more money by playing insurance bets in the long run.
 Sure, there may be instances where counting cards will decrease the already low house edge by taking insurance, but since you cannot count the cards in an online game of blackjack, you should just avoid the insurance option.

-A rather complex blackjack strategy, card counting requires good mathematical skills and the ability to play with numbers in your head.
+As a new deck is shuffled you can begin counting cards.
+You start at 0 and either go negative or positive depending on what card is played first.
+For instance, if the first card dealt is a Jack then your total count will be -1.
+If the next card is a 7 the count remains at -1 and f the third card is a 4 then your count is back to 0.
 By counting cards, you can track the ratio between low-value and high-value cards that remain in the deck.
+The higher the positive number you get the more likely that the next card will be a 10 or higher and you can adjust your betting accordingly.
 Although you can exactly guess what card would come next, it is a great benefit to know that the deck is full of high value cards.
-When the count is in your favor, you can place bigger bets to maximize your winnings.
+When the count is in your favour, you can place bigger bets to maximize your winnings.

 However, while card counting can help you win big payouts as well as bring the risk of being banned from land-based casinos, it is important to note that this strategy cannot be used online.
 After all, in online casinos - cards are virtually shuffled between each hand, and therefore make card counting pointless.